-PhD, MPhil, MD

-- 1. Work with internationally renowned, leading experts and make a significant your area of research. - 2.
-State-of-the-art laboratory facilities and opportunity to conduct fieldwork in countries such as Malawi, Kenva.
-Uganda, India, Nepal, and Saudi Arabia. - 3.
-A dedicated academic support network and researcher development training programme to help you realise your potential as a researcher and prepare you for a wide range of careers in academia and beyond.

-Our aim is to help you, as a postgraduate research (PGR) student, to thrive in your doctoral programme, meet our challenging academic expectations and progress to the post-doctoral career of your choice.
+Our aim is to help you to thrive in your doctoral programme, meet our challenging academic expectations and progress to the post-doctoral career of your choice.
 LSTM will support you in this with the full resources of our dedicated team of expert supervisors, professional services staff and postgraduate researcher peers.
-I encourage you to take advantage of the training and networking opportunities available in our large and diverse School with its global connections.
-The Unit for Early Career Researchers is the focal point for the training and development of doctoral researchers.
-We aim to provide you with an attractive Researcher Development Programme to enable you to maximise your potential as a researcher and enhance your future prospects.
-As part of our community of PGR students, you will make a substantial contribution to LSTM's world-class research.We view our PGR students as essential to the ongoing vitality of our research culture and developing the next generation of research leaders is central to our mission.

-- Dr Britta Urban,

-Reader and Director of Postgraduate Research

-Find out more about Postgraduate Research Degrees

-Istmed.ac.uk

-MRC CASE/DTP STUDENTSHIPS

-The MRC Industrial Collaborative Awards in Science and Engineering (CASE) and Doctoral Training Partnership (DTP) scheme offers fully-funded PhD studentships.
+As part of our community of PGR students, you will make a substantial contribution to LSTM's world-class research.
+We view our PGR students as essential to the ongoing vitality of our - Professor Martin Donnelly, Professor of Evolutionary Genetics and Royal Society Wolfson Fellow, Director of Postgraduate Research PhD, MPhil, MD 3 good reasons to study 1.
+Work with internationally renowned, leading experts and make a significant your area of research.
+2. State-of-the-art laboratory facilities and opportunity to conduct such as Malawi, Kenva, Uganda, India, Nepal, and Saudi Arabia.
+3. A dedicated academic support network and researcher development training programme to help you realise your potential as a researcher and prepare you for a wide range of careers in academia and beyond.
+MRC CASE/DTP STUDENTSHIPS The MRC Industrial Collaborative Awards in Science and Engineering (CASE) and Doctoral Training Partnership (DTP) scheme offers fullyfunded PhD studentships.
 The programme allows extremely bright, enthusiastic individuals with an outstanding track record to develop their research ideas, interests and skills and to generate PhD plans and research findings that are highly impactful.

-The programme is usually offered on a 1+3 basis: a one-year full-time Master of Research (MRes) in Global Health:Translational and Quantitative Skills taught at Lancaster University followed by a 3-year full-time PhD programme at LSTM.
+The programme is usually offered on a 1+3 basis: a one-year full-time Master of Research (MRes) in Global Health: Translational and Quantitative Skills taught at Lancaster University followed by a 3-year full-time PhD programme at LSTM.
 In exceptional circumstances, students who can demonstrate that they have previously completed a relevant Master's qualification may request exemption from the MRes year.

-Objectives

-The goal of the DTP is:

-- To develop future leaders in translational research relevant to Global Health. - To develop researchers with quantitative and interdisciplinary skills. - To develop bridge scientists who can translate scientific innovation into beneficial impact on health for the world's most vulnerable people and communities.

-CASE Studentships

-Additionally, the purpose of CASE studentships is to:

-- Provide students with experience of collaborative research with a non academic partner. - Strengthen and develop collaboration and partnerships between research organisations and non academic partner organisations. - Offer outstanding students an experience of at least two distinct research cultures. - Provide access to a wider than usual range of technology, facilities and expertise.
+Objectives - The goal of the DTP is: - To develop future leaders in translational research relevant to Global Health. - To develop researchers with quantitative and interdisciplinary skills. - To develop bridge scientists who can translate scientific innovation into beneficial impact on health for the world's most vulnerable people and communities.
+CASE Studentships - Additionally, the purpose of CASE studentships is to: - Provide students with experience of collaborative - research with a non academic partner. • Strengthen and develop collaboration and partnerships between research organisations and non academic partner organisations. - Offer outstanding students an experience of at least two distinct research cultures. - Provide access to a wider than usual range of technology, facilities and expertise.
 Applicants who are successful in obtaining a CASE studentship will be expected to engage in a placement with a non-academic partner for a period of between 3 and 18 months.

-We are seeking candidates with exceptional research credentials.
+Entrance Requirements We are seeking candidates with exceptional research credentials.
 Applicants should hold a first class or upper-second class honours degree (or equivalent) in an area relevant to the available research projects, for example, life sciences, medicine, public health, health economics, mathematics, or social sciences.
 Candidates who do not meet this requirement may apply if they have been awarded a Master's degree (or equivalent) with a distinction.

-How To Apply

-A list of the available research opportunities and information on how to apply will be available on our website during the annual recruitment cycle in autumn.
+How To Apply A list of the available research opportunities and information on how to apply will be available on our website during the annual recruitment cycle in autumn.
 The studentships will be awarded based on academic excellence and performance at interview.

-"For the first year of the MRC DTP I was based in Lancaster to work on the MRes...
-I became more confident using R to apply a variety of quantitative methods, including geostatistics and mathematical modelling."

-- Remy Hoek Spaans, 2nd Year PhD Student
+"For the first year of the MRC DTP I was based in Lancaster to work on the MRes..
+I became more confident using R to apply a variety of quantitative methods, including geostatistics and mathematical modelling." - Remy Hoek Spaans, 1st Year PhD Student